 Upon receipt of a second “Academic Dishonesty Report” form concerning the same student, the Director of Student Life shall meet with the student again and determine a course of action that meets the needs of the student and the learning mission of Bakersfield College.

 College Research Survival Skills was initiated by the Library as an outreach to area high schools who are preparing BC’s future students.
 In the initial video, ten BC faculty members discuss the research expectations held by professors at Bakersfield College for their students.
 Colleagues from English, Philosophy, Biology, Chemistry, Nursing, Anthropology, and History share their views of what students need to know and do in order to succeed in college-level research.
-Although it is geared to incoming students, the video is also relevant to students who are already here at BC.
-The full version of the original is available online at https://www.youtube.com/watch?v=BNHPUge6Obc and can also be posted in your class materials.
+Although it is geared to incoming students, the video is also relevant to students who are already here at BC. is available online at The full version of the original Research Sufival Skills is on YouTube and can also be posted in your class materials.

 Students share the responsibility for maintaining academic honesty.
 Students are expected to: